SovereignScripts/minimal-debian-openbox/README.md

 ## 💬 Contact

 Maintained by [SovereignScripts](https://github.com/SovereignScripts) — for ideas, bugs, or contributions, feel free to open an issue or pull request.

+To launch the network icon in tint2: nm-applet & (add to autostart if desired)